preaudc/tech-articles/FlumeFileChannel.md

 However, a Flume interceptor can only be applied on a Flume source, whereas the events, because of the original topology, are stuck in the cMyLogType File Channel!

-As a consequence, you need first to define a temporary topology to flush the file channel (dubbed flushFileChannel topology) before using the interceptor topology above.
+As a consequence, I need first to define a temporary topology to flush the file channel (dubbed flushFileChannel topology) before using the interceptor topology above.